mtoensing/simpletoc/readme.txt

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1

 Many thanks to Tom J Nowell https://tomjn.com and and Sally CJ who both helped me a lot with my questions over at wordpress.stackexchange.com

+Thanks to Quintus Valerius Soranus for inventing the Table of Contents around 100 BC.

+SimpleTOC is developed on GitHub: https://github.com/mtoensing/simpletoc